South Carolina women open NCAA with Staley’s 500th win

-SAN ANTONIO (AP) — South Carolina coach Dawn Staley got her 500th career victory when Aliyah Boston and the top-seeded Gamecocks beat Mercer 79-53 in the first round of the NCAA Tournament on Sunday.
+SAN ANTONIO (AP) — South Carolina coach Dawn Staley was already thinking ahead after getting her 500th career win in the first round of the women’s NCAA Tournament.

+“Five hundred one sounds nice, and on and on and on,” Staley said.

+Aliyah Boston had 20 points and 18 rebounds and Victaria Saxton also scored 20, leading the top-seeded Gamecocks to a 79-53 victory over Mercer on Sunday.

-Boston had 20 points and 18 rebounds for South Carolina (23-4), which grabbed the lead for good when it closed the first half with a 16-5 run.
-Victaria Saxton also scored 20 points in the Hemisfair Region game at the Alamodome.
+South Carolina (23-4) grabbed the lead for good when it closed the first half with a 16-5 run after a timeout by Staley, who had started the second quarter with what she called a “funky lineup” on the court.

+“She just kind of talked about how we haven’t played in two weeks, so we’re just trying to get back in the flow.
+Don’t worry about it.
+Just keep going, pushing,” Saxton said of the coach’s message during that timeout.
+“So that’s just what we did.
+We just went out there and kept playing our game.”

 The Gamecocks were national champs in 2017, when the Final Four was last played in Texas.
-They finished 32-1 last season, spent the final 10 weeks at No. 1 and Staley was the AP coach of the year, but didn’t get a chance to win another title because the NCAA Tournament was canceled because of the pandemic.
+They went 32-1 last season, spent the final 10 weeks at No. 1 and Staley was the AP coach of the year, but they didn’t get a chance to win another title because the NCAA Tournament was canceled because of the pandemic.

+Next up for South Carolina is a matchup with Oregon State on Tuesday.

 Amoria Neal-Tysor had 15 points for Mercer (19-7).
 Jada Lewis added 14 points, and Shannon Titus finished with 12.